About The Graide Network (TGN)

 "This saves a lot of time, I would definitely use this."

-• Timely feedback is essential to a student’s progress. (source)
+• Timely feedback is vital. (source)

 • Student comprehension of recently read material improves with more immediate feedback. (source)